iocoop/policies/Bylaws.md

 ### Section 4.09.
 Membership Ownership.

-Membership ownership entitles a member to only one vote in the affairs of the Cooperative, and to all the rights of membership as described by statute, the Articles of Incorporation, and these Bylaws.
-The Cooperative will not pay dividends on memberships.
+Membership ownership entitles a member to only one vote in the affairs of the Corporation, and to all the rights of membership as described by statute, the Articles of Incorporation, and these Bylaws.
+The Corporation will not pay dividends on memberships.

 ### Section 4.10.
 Membership Receipt and Disclosures.

-(a) Pursuant to Coop Law Section 12401, prior to issuing a membership, the Cooperative will provide a written disclosure to the purchaser, containing all information required by the statute, in one of its prescribed forms.
+(a) Pursuant to Coop Law Section 12401, prior to issuing a membership, the Corporation will provide a written disclosure to the purchaser, containing all information required by the statute, in one of its prescribed forms.

-(b) The Cooperative will issue a receipt or written advice of purchase to anyone purchasing a membership.
+(b) The Corporation will issue a receipt or written advice of purchase to anyone purchasing a membership.

 ### Section 4.11.
 Prohibition on Transfer of Memberships.

-No memberships of this Cooperative may be assigned or transferred.
+No memberships of this Corporation may be assigned or transferred.
 Any attempted assignment or transfer shall be wholly void and shall confer no rights on the intended assignee or transferee.

 ### Section 4.12.
 Insolvency Delay.

-The Cooperative will delay the purchase of memberships as described in section 5.04 of these Bylaws if the Cooperative, in making such purchase is, or as a result thereof would be, likely to be unable to meet its liabilities (except those whose payment is otherwise adequately provided for) as they mature.
+The Corporation will delay the purchase of memberships as described in section 5.04 of these Bylaws if the Corporation, in making such purchase is, or as a result thereof would be, likely to be unable to meet its liabilities (except those whose payment is otherwise adequately provided for) as they mature.

 ### Section 4.13.
 Unclaimed Equity Interests.

-Any membership of a member, together with any accrued and unpaid patronage distributions related to that member, that would otherwise escheat to the State of California as unclaimed personal property, shall instead become the property of the Cooperative if the Cooperative gives at least sixty days' prior notice of the proposed transfer to the affected member by (1) first-class or second-class mail to the last address of the member shown on the Cooperative's records, and (2) by publication in a newspaper of general circulation in the county in which the Cooperative has its principal office.
-No memberships or amounts shall become the property of the Cooperative under this section of the Bylaws if written notice objecting to the transfer is received by the Cooperative from the affected member prior to the date of the proposed transfer.
+Any membership of a member, together with any accrued and unpaid patronage distributions related to that member, that would otherwise escheat to the State of California as unclaimed personal property, shall instead become the property of the Corporation if the Corporation gives at least sixty days' prior notice of the proposed transfer to the affected member by (1) first-class or second-class mail to the last address of the member shown on the Corporation's records, and (2) by publication in a newspaper of general circulation in the county in which the Corporation has its principal office.
+No memberships or amounts shall become the property of the Corporation under this section of the Bylaws if written notice objecting to the transfer is received by the Corporation from the affected member prior to the date of the proposed transfer.

 ## Article V. Termination of Membership

 ### Section 5.01.
 Voluntary Withdrawal.

-A member shall have the right to resign from the Cooperative and terminate his or her membership by filing with the Secretary of the Cooperative a written notice of resignation.
-The resignation shall become effective immediately without any action on the part of the Cooperative.
+A member shall have the right to resign from the Corporation and terminate his or her membership by filing with the Secretary of the Corporation a written notice of resignation.
+The resignation shall become effective immediately without any action on the part of the Corporation.

 ### Section 5.02.
 Death or Dissolution.